 Between knocking on the window and walking to the front of the house, Larry encountered Cindy in the yard.
 Cindy pointed a gun at Larry and fired.
 One shot struck a snap on Larry’s shirt and did little damage.
 The next round struck Larry’s arm, shattering his humerus.

 After he was released from the hospital, Larry found himself back in jail facing felony charges.
-Larry’s Albuquerque attorney convinced him to take a plea on his first case, and Larry was sentenced to three
+Larry’s Albuquerque attorney convinced him to take a plea on his first case, and Larry was sentenced to three years in prison.

 While the first case was adjudicated, the second case remained.
 Larry asked for a court-appointed attorney, and Deschamps received the nod.
 “The first thing we did was start investigating exactly what happened,” Carmical explained.
 And that investigation turned up some interesting facts.